forestgeo/Climate/Met_Station_Data/Cocoli/GapFilled&Interpolated/README.md

 **Variables**: precipitaiton, air temperature

 ## Data set description:
-This is a gap-filled version of data from the Parque Natural Metropolitano canopy crane, whose description and data are available [here](http://biogeodb.stri.si.edu/physical_monitoring/research/metpark).
+This data set characterizes precipitation and temperature at PNM back to 1981.
+It is based upon data from the [Parque Natural Metropolitano canopy crane](http://biogeodb.stri.si.edu/physical_monitoring/research/metpark) (established 1995), which has been gap-filled  and interpolated back to 1981 based on the observed relationship between records from this site and those from two nearby ACP (Panama Canal Authority) stations (detailed in metadata).
+The gap-filling method was developed by Steve Paton (Director of the Smithsonian Tropical Research Insitute's Physical Monitoring program), and is used to gap-fill the monthly summary values available [here](http://biogeodb.stri.si.edu/physical_monitoring/research/metpark) (which match this dataset).

-Data were gap filled by Victoria Meakem using a method developed by Steve Paton (Director of the Smithsonian Tropical Research Insitute's Physical Monitoring program).
-Missing values were filled by averaging data from two nearby ACP (Panama Canal Authority) stations – Albrook Airbase and Balboa Heights, located 4-5 km away (detailed in metadata).
-This dataset was used in Meakem et al. (2017).
+This dataset was created by Tori Meakem and used in Meakem et al. (2017).

 ## Data files and contents:
-Data files: `PNM_gap-filled.csv`
+Data files: `PNM_gap-filled&interpolated.csv`

-Metadata: `PNM_gap-filled_Metadata.pdf` / `PNM_gap-filled_Metadata.docx`
+Metadata: `PNM_gap-filled&interpolated_Metadata.pdf` / `PNM_gap-filled&interpolated_Metadata.docx`

 ## Contact:
 Victoria Meakem (vmmeakem@gmail.com)